coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 - Export excel to csv
 - With GitHub Desktop "git init" that one
 - Push it to GitHub
+- Make a change
+- Diff after edit
-- Make a change and push it using Desktop
+- Push the change using Desktop
 - Make a change on the web and pull it using Desktop